WesternGamer/ChaosModRDR/.github/ISSUE_TEMPLATE/effect-suggestion.md

 ---
-Name: Effect Suggestion
+Name: ffect Suggestion
-About: Suggest a gameplay effect for this mod
+About: uggest a gameplay effect for this mod
 Title: "[Effect Request] Effect Name"
 Labels: effect suggestion
 Assignees: ''